WHaverals/IntroDH-Fall2024/datasets.md

 - **[HathiTrust Digital Library](https://www.hathitrust.org/)**: A repository of digitized works from research libraries around the world.
 - **[Internet Archive](https://archive.org/)**: A digital library offering books, movies, software, and more.
 - **[Google Books](https://books.google.com/)**: Search and preview millions of books from libraries and publishers worldwide.
+- **[The Black Short Story Dataset](https://dataverse.tdl.org/dataset.xhtml?persistentId=doi:10.18738/T8/5TBANV)**: A collection of over 600 African American short stories found in 100 anthologies published from 1925 to 2017.
 - **[Early Novels Database](https://earlynovels.github.io/)**: This collection provides metadata for over 2,000 novels published between 1660 and 1850, allowing for a comprehensive look at the evolution of the novel during this period.
 Access the [complete metadata dataset](https://github.com/earlynovels/end-dataset), as well as a [smaller collection focusing on 25 novels](https://github.com/earlynovels/digital-collection), which also includes their [full-texts](https://github.com/earlynovels/digital-collection/tree/master/PaP-END-fulltexts).
 - **[Old Bailey Online](https://www.oldbaileyonline.org/)**: Detailed accounts of over 197,000 criminal trials at London's central criminal court.
 - **[The Inaugural Address Corpus](https://www.kaggle.com/nltkdata/inaugural)**: 57 texts of U.S. presidential inaugural addresses.